Understanding Alopecia Areata: Causes, Symptoms, and Treatment Options

 • Minoxidil (Rogaine): A topical treatment commonly used for pattern baldness that may help with hair regrowth in some cases of alopecia

-• Other medications: Drugs sometimes used for other autoimmune disorders may be prescribed, with varying degrees of success in regrowing hair
+• Other medications: Drugs sometimes used for other autoimmune disorders such as biologic drugs may be prescribed, with varying degrees of success in regrowing hair

 Coping with Alopecia